Showit Website Design

 website templates & Resources

-Professionally designed, customizable Showit website templates and other resources for photographers and creative business owners.
+Professionally designed, customizable WordPress website designs and other resources for photographers and creative business owners.
 Creative entrepreneur, meet beautiful website.

 FIVE REASONS WHY WE

 Drag.
 And mic drop.

 New to Showit?
 This drag & drop website editor is 100% customizable, comes with a built-in WordPress blog.
 This platform is beloved by creative business owners like you.

 WE WON’T LEAVE YOU HANGIN’

 You’ll also have access to our Showit setup and installation course.
 Inside, we’ll share videos and resources for everything from installing your template to optimizing images and planning your content.

 YOU HAVE QUESTIONS, WE HAVE ANSWERS

-Yes, these website templates are designed specifically for the Showit platform (which includes a built-in WordPress blog).
+Our Showit templates only work with the Showit platform (which includes a built-in WordPress blog).
 If you’re looking for WordPress only themes, head over to our WordPress page.

 You’ll receive everything you need to publish your new site—fonts, graphics, color palettes, etc. We’ll send you an email immediately after your purchase with directions for installing your template.
 And you’ll also get access to a series of videos explaining how to make updates to your site.

-Submit a request and Showit will move it for you.
+Submit a request and Showit will help get the process started.
 This process generally takes a few days.
-Yes, they’ll do it FOR YOU.
-Awesome, right?

 No. Choose your Showit subscription and you’re good to go!

 Showit has SEO features built-in for all Showit users.
 Additionally, WordPress is generally considered one of the most search engine friendly content management systems.
-You can check out a tutorial on using the SEO settings in Showit here.
+For a deep dive into Showit SEO, check out this post.

 Do I need to know any code?
 As with anything else, it takes a little time to learn.
 But we think Showit is one of the easiest website builders on the market.
 The back-end has a similar feel to Lightroom and the Adobe Suite, so photographers and designers should adjust easily.